 Curiously, this sounds like Sayori talking.

 oracle.txt is a base64 encoded PNG of a QR code leading to https://www.reddit.com/r/DDLC/comments/9frl93/monikas_dream.
-The only notable thing about the thread is the comment by /u/Sayori_Is_Life, which is "moni" followed by a PGP message encyrpted by the key called that.
+The only notable thing about the thread is the comment by /u/Sayori_Is_Life, which is "moni" followed by a PGP message encyrpted by the key.
 It reads:

 WHAT THE FREAKING FUCK W H A A A A A A A A A A A A T WHYYYYYYYY DID YOU KILLL MONIKA?>?>?>?